Clinical Associate Professor

 - Fellow, Wiley Teaching Fellows Award, Wiley (2015)

 - Lowell V. L., & Morris.
-J. (in press).
-Leading changes to professional training in the multigenerational office: Generational attitudes toward technology and learning.
-Performance Improvement Quarterly.
+J. (2019).
+Leading changes to professional training in the multigenerational office: Generational attitudes and preferences toward learning and technology.
+Performance Improvement Quarterly. doi: 10.1002/piq.21290

-- Lowell V. L., & Alshammari, A. (in press).
+- Lowell V. L., & Alshammari, A. (2018).
 Experiential learning experiences in an online 3-D virtual environment for skill development: Interviewing and mental health diagnosis role-playing.
-Educational Technology Research and Development.
+Educational Technology Research and Development, 67(4).

 - Lowell, V. L., & Ashby, I. V. (2018).
 Supporting the development of collaboration and feedback skills of instructional designers.
 Journal of Computing in Higher Education, 30(1).
 1-21. doi:10.1007/s12528-018-9170-8